digithree/ollama-rag/README.md

 _Make sure Ollama service is running before running._

 - `./run.sh` - launches the chatbot in your default browser
-- or `./cleanRun.sh` - wipe the local dynamica memory (but keep static memory) and launch again
+- or `./cleanRun.sh` - wipe the local dynamic memory (but keep static memory) and launch again

 ### Uninstall